ManiAm/moviepulse/README.md

 All movie and TV data is fetched from The Movie Database (TMDb) - [API Reference](https://developer.themoviedb.org/reference/intro/getting-started).
 It provides a robust and well-documented REST API for accessing a wide range of metadata including trending content, credits, release information, etc.

 To improve response time and reduce redundant calls, Flask leverages an in-memory Redis cache.
 Frequently accessed data is temporarily stored in Redis, allowing the system to serve cached results quickly rather than querying TMDb on every request.
-Redis is deployed in a Docker container to maintain state across reboots.

 While Redis is ideal for caching transient data, persistent user-related information—such as interaction logs, preferences, watch history, and session metadata—is stored in a PostgreSQL database.
 SQLAlchemy serves as the ORM layer, providing a clean and Pythonic interface to interact with the database.

 ## Project Structure

-The project structure looks like:
+The project structure looks like this:

     moviepulse/
         ├── app.py